huangsam/spring-demo/README.md

 If you want to run the application: `./gradlew bootRun`

-If you want to have live-reload, also run: `./gradlew build --continuous`
+If you want to test the application: `./gradlew test`

 Additional resources: